-That one child that we sponsored some 6 years ago now has turned into 10 children that we sponsor all around the world.
+That one child that we sponsored some 6 years ago has now turned into 10 children that we sponsor all around the world.
 We now have children that we sponsor in the following countries.

 For us it's a joy to know that we are sowing seeds, all around the world, seeds of hope, seeds that will grow and blossom into men and women that will change the world where they are and perhaps some day make a difference here as well.
 Won't you join us?
 Use the link below to sponsor a child of your own.